Skip to Main Content

 electric law mower in back yard

-The noxious fumes from lawn mower exhaust are completely eliminated, and switching to electric lawn equipment can reduce noise pollution by as much as 20 decibels.
+There are some significant environmental benefits to making the switch to electric.
+The fumes from gas-powered exhausts are completely eliminated, and noise pollution can be reduced by as much as 20 decibels.

 Electric lawn equipment has fewer moving parts than gas-powered equipment, which means it’s easier and less expensive to maintain.
 You also won’t need to fill up gas cans or schedule oil and air filter changes, resulting in less downtime.